Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 Because seizures in older dogs are most likely being caused by some underlying health condition, your veterinarian needs to figure out what it is before treatment begins.

-Once that root problem is being taken care of, the seizures should be end.
+Once that root problem is being treated, the seizures should be under control, and maybe even not recur.

 If the treatment is likely to take some time, your vet might be able to prescribe medication that will help control the seizures.